 Château Valcombe – Costière de Nimes

 In 1740 a branch of the Ricome family (the Surville) acquires Château Valcombe.
 It is at that time a Provencal residence for hunters.
-In 1760, the farm buildings and stables are started and achieved in 1784. the first vines are then planted, beginning a long wine producer saga.
-After WW2, Charles Ricombe against all decides to produce even better wine and plants Syrah vineyards in Valcombe.
+In 1760, the farm buildings and stables are started and completed in 1784 and the first vines planted, beginning a long wine producer saga.
+After WW2, Charles Ricombe decides to produce even better wine and plants Syrah vineyards in Valcombe.
 He is the first wine producer to dare using Syrah.